 - Iceland is one of the safest countries in the world.

 - Iceland takes equality seriously and is one of the most feminist countries.
 They elected to first female president.

-- Only 3% of the countries population falls out of the middle class.
+- Only 3% of the country’s population falls out of the middle class.

-- In 2008 the nation’s banking system systematically collapsed, leading to the economic crisis.
+- In 2008 the nation’s banking system systematically collapsed, leading to an economic crisis.
 It led to political instability.
-In 2014 they mostly recovered, believed mostly led by tourism.
+In 2014 they mostly recovered, believed led mainly by tourism.

-- Most Icelandic’s are descendants of Norse or Gaelic settlers.
+- Most Icelandic are descendants of Norse or Gaelic settlers.